As batteries become a strategic market, the European Parliament has adopted new rules to tackle related environmental, ethical and social issues.

 Global demand for batteries is set to increase 14 fold by 2030 and the EU could account for 17% of that demand.
 This is mainly driven by the rise of the digital economy, renewable energy and low carbon mobility.
 The increase of electric vehicles using batteries will make this market a strategic one at the global level.

 Limiting batteries’ carbon footprint

-Batteries will have to carry a label, which reflects their carbon footprint so that their environmental impact is more transparent.
-In addition, the environment committee wants it to cover the entire life of the battery.
-It also wants to guarantee that new batteries will contain minimum levels of recycled cobalt, lead, lithium and nickel.
+Batteries will have to carry a label that reflects their carbon footprint so that their environmental impact is more transparent.
+This will be mandatory for electric vehicle batteries (EV), light means of transport batteries (LMT) and rechargeable industrial batteries with a capacity above 2kWh.
+In addition, it will cover the entire life of the battery and guarantee that new batteries will contain minimum levels of certain raw materials.

 Addressing battery raw material issues